gkikola/simplecalc/README.md

 # Simple JavaScript Calculator

-A basic pocket-style calculator written in JavaScript.
+A simple pocket-style calculator written in JavaScript.
 It was originally created for [The Odin Project](https://www.theodinproject.com/).

 ## Functions